-A quick and easy way to re-image a Dell Wyse thin client, especially Windows Embedded devices, is to use the Wyse USB Firmware Tool.
+A quick and easy way to re-image a Dell Wyse thin client, especially Windows 10 IoT/Embedded devices, is to use the Wyse USB Firmware Tool.
 The tool is also used to re-image other models of Dell Wyse thin clients as well but not as often.

-- Download the firmware you want to use for the re-imaging process from one of the locations noted above.
+- Download the firmware you want to use for the re-imaging process from above.

 - Download the USB Firmware Tool as noted above and launch as an administrator.
 Be sure to launch as admin as you will get errors if not.

 - Follow the steps on the screen from the tool to browse to the image you want to load onto the USB key.
 Note: Once the image is loading onto the tool it will sometimes appear to hang for a few minutes when it’s actually copying the image onto the key so just an FYI.

 - Once the image is on the key you will then place the key into the device you want to image, hold down the ‘P’ key at reboot and once prompted you will select the USB key to start the imaging.
 Note: if you don’t see the USB key when booting from USB then it’s likely disabled in the BIOS.
 Hold down ‘delete’ key during boot-up to enter BIOS.
 BIOS password is ‘Fireport’ (capital ‘F’).
 You should see USB located under boot options and set to enable then after reboot you should USB key in BIOS.